Dolphy: Religion

 Quizon was a devout Catholic throughout his life and occasionally attended Mass.
 He also practiced various Catholic rituals, including praying the rosary or observing Holy Week (i.e. Visita Iglesia on Maundy Thursday and abstaining from meat on Good Friday), and would make the sign of the cross when he would pass a Catholic church.
-Two of Quizon's children are born-again Christians who unsuccessfully attempted to convert him; he did not, and showed respect towards Evangelicals.
+Two of Quizon's children are born-again Christians who unsuccessfully attempted to convert him.
+He declined, but was respectful towards their Evangelical beliefs.

 Politics

 Quizon was quite involved into politics throughout his acting career, but had tried to distance himself from it.
 He had said that he would likely start a blog if only he were literate in browsing the Internet.
 He had high regards with the presidency of Corazon Aquino, referring to her as an "asset" for the Filipinos.
 He declined to enter politics despite repeated entreaties to do so.

 He supported Fernando Poe Jr. (1939–2004), whose father, Fernando Poe Sr. (d.
 1951), was a close friend of his, during his presidential campaign in 2004.
 After Poe had suffered a stroke (which would later claim his life), Quizon visited him during his confinement and assured him and his wife, Susan Roces, that he indeed had won the presidential race, despite losing it to Gloria Macapagal Arroyo.